GSTT-CSC/project-template/documentation/documents/design-plan.md

 ---

-### Activities diagram

-A diagram will be produce to show the sequence of activities required for the development of the project.

 ### Exploratory analysis

-Analysis will be conducted on the dataset or subset of the dataset for complete understanding and characterisation of biases, completeness, format and complexity.
+Analysis will be conducted on the dataset or subset of the dataset for complete understanding and characterisation of the requirements for the plancheck script.
 The analysis will be shared to inform stakeholders during planning activities such as requirements gathering.

+## Requirements Gathering

+Requirements will be gathered in multiple sessions by a range of stakeholder representatives as nominated by the project lead, clinical lead, CSO, or other stakeholder.

+A prospective audit will be completed to gather information that will also inform the requirements of the checking script.
+The audit will continue over the software life cycle to continue informing updates to the script.

 ### Planning